LEADER

 TALAMANTI is a project and a body of work for piano and mallet percussion.
 This project is inspired by the uniqueness of the instrumentation and the limitless sonic possibilities of the combination of both instruments.
 Along with the extraordinary pianist Sylvie Courvoisier, both musicians will explore and push the sonic boundaries that their respective instruments present as well as develop a new collective improvisational language that will expand on the legacy of this unusual instrument pairing within jazz and improvisational music.

 This duo made its debut with a premiere performance at Roulette in Brooklyn, NY on December 6, 2023.
-The recording of this project will take place in the Spring of 2024 with an expected release in 2025.
+The debut recording of this duo is expected to be released in 2026.

 SIDEWOMAN